Day

 For the first session you will need to bring:

-Please bring a pen, pencil and notebook.
+Please bring a pen, pencil and note book.
 Tools will be provided but feel free to bring your own.
-You may wish to bring an apron.
+Please bring an apron.

 On completion of this course, what might your next steps be?